Originally published April 26, 2016 and updated on June 23, 2021.

 Study Abroad – Many students take advantage of study abroad opportunities.
 The costs vary greatly depending on the program and your student’s college.
 Be sure to factor in the cost of transporting your student to and from the overseas location.
 Approximate study abroad costs range from $8,000 – $34,000 per semester.

 Professional Clothing – Your student will need to acquire a professional wardrobe for interviews and internships.
 Costs vary depending on your student’s career field, climate where your student is interviewing and working and number of outfits he will need.
 The approximate cost of professional clothing range from $400 – $2,000.

-Miscellaneous Costs – Your student will have additional costs such as doing laundry and purchasing personal care items and laundry supplies.
+Miscellaneous Costs – Your student will have additional costs such as doing laundry and purchasing personal care items, laundry supplies and general school supplies.
+There will also be individual personal expenses unique to each student.
 These costs will vary greatly depending on your student’s preferences and the school that she attends.
 The approximate cost is $300 – $800 per year.

 Now that you have a better idea of what the total cost of your child’s college education, including the hidden costs of college, will be, you can asses how much you and your child can afford to pay and how much financial aid you’ll need to fund through scholarships, grants and loans.
 When looking at student loan options, it’s important to thoroughly research what’s available.
 All student loans are not created equal.

 Knowing the full cost, including hidden costs, of college contributes to the best decisions on how to fund your student’s college education and their bright future.
 Be sure to pin so you can find this list of costs and resources later.